The

 to war' and then they would go to war as inevitably

-as night turns to day.
+as day turns to night.

 By this method